 Quality healthcare can get costly in Singapore.
 For expats living and working here, acquiring medical insurance is a must.
 The Singapore Ministry of Health statistics show the cost of treatment in private hospitals averages $1,800 – $3,700 per day, with the average bill for surgeries reaching $28,000.
 Pregnancy and birth can cost anywhere from $6,000 – $30,000.
 Medical insurance for foreigners in Singapore need not be expensive.
 Our team will work with you to ensure that all your needs are met.

-Most health care insurance plans in Singapore starts with a basic medical package.
+Most health care insurance plans in Singapore start with a basic medical package.
 Upon getting a basic medical insurance plan, you can then incorporate additions from there.
 You may wish to add on dental, or maternity to top up your existing medical insurance plan provided by your employer.

 Here are some of the options that we can help you out with: